slimphp/Slim-Website/docs/v4/concepts/di.md

 });
 ```

-You can fetch services from your container explicitly or implicitly.
-You can fetch an explicit reference to the container instance from inside a Slim
+You can fetch services from your container explicitly as well as from inside a Slim
 application route like this:

 ```php